revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/Queries.md

 ---

-40. Given two tables "employee" and "sale_details", How do you fetch the details of the
+40. Consider you are given two tables "employee" and "sale_details", How do you fetch the details of the
  -  employee who have sold nothing.
  -  employee who is the top sales.